 TWRP vs ClockworkMod Recovery: which to choose

 The two main stock recovery systems for Android are TWRP and ClockworkMod (CWM).

 TWRP and CWM have similar feature sets, and there’s little practical difference between them.
 They do have different user interfaces and are not compatible with one another.
-A Nandroid backup made on one cannot be restored using the other.
+You cannot restore a Nandroid backup on a different device.

 As mentioned, you’ll generally flash TWRP as part of the process of rooting your phone—it’s not essential to have a custom recovery on a rooted Android device, but you’ll be losing a lot of the benefits of rooting if you don’t have one, not to mention the security of being to restore your device more easily should you encounter problems with any of your mods.

 There are many methods of installing TWRP, including via fastboot on most Android devices (Samsung’s being the notable exception).

 Once you’re rooted and have got TWRP installed you can update it simply by downloading a new version and flashing the zip.
 You can also try the app TWRP Manager for a quick method of updating.